Owning your own small business or retail store is a goal of many. You can be one of the few small business owners who make the dream a reality.

-33. Organization is a skill worth working on; it's what can make or break you.
+33. Organization is a skill worth working on; it can make or break you.

-34. The longer you own a store, the harder it is to ever pay full price anywhere for anything.
+34. The longer you own a store, the harder it is to pay full price anywhere.

 35. You will rarely have a "for sure" day off again.

-36. You need to listen for what customers actually spend their money on, not what they say they want.
+36. You need to listen to what customers spend their money on, not what they say they want.

-38. You'll discover an employee you loved during the interview is unable to do the job.
+38. You'll discover an employee you loved during the interview cannot do the job.

 39. The best parenting advice in the world doesn't mean a thing if you don't know what YOUR baby needs.
 Your store is no different.
 Know your baby.

-41. Running a business is harder than you think it'll be, but you won't really have time to notice.
+41. Running a business is harder than you think, but you won't really have time to notice.

 42. Master change.
 Change vendors when pricing or service don’t match, change advertising when it doesn’t drive results, and change employees when necessary (especially friends and family).